How to Sew a Wallet: free sewing Pattern

 |

 Learn how to sew an easy wallet that’s great for kids or adults.
 This free sewing pattern for a Fold and Stitch Wallet has two card slots and a money pocket on the inside.
-It’s a great sewing project for small pieces of fabric, even scraps!
-This is a great beginner sewing project and you’ll learn how to use plastic snaps.

 And I was invited by It’s Sew Easy TV to teach it in one of their episodes.
 Take a look!

-There’s a small coin pocket on the outside.
+This particular wallet pattern has a small coin pocket on the outside.
 Both the money pocket and the coin pocket have a velcro closure.

 You will need: